 It will be advantageous to keep track of the latest developments in digital payments so as not to miss a new service that is gaining popularity.

 One of our clients’ primary tasks is to provide an excellent checkout experience for their clients.
 We understand that and aim to provide you with the necessary payment options, not only the most sought-after ones.

 Our platform supports all payment methods across the globe, including credit cards, e-wallets, cryptocurrencies, and bank transfers.
-It means that a single integration with Corefy grants you access to connectors with 250+ payment methods.
-In case you need to support a rare payment method preferred on some specific territory, our team will provide such a connector in the shortest possible time.
+It means that a single integration with Corefy grants you access to connectors with 400+ payment methods.
+If you need to support a rare payment method preferred on some specific territory, our team will provide such a connector in the shortest possible time.

 Contact us to know more.
 We’ll help you pick up the most relevant offer for your business.